wix-playground/stylable-components/docs/number-input/README.md

 # Number Input

+**Number Input** allows  the user to enter a number within a certain range.

-The **NumberInput** component improves upon the native `<input type="number">` by providing ability to customize the stepper arrows design, a common React+Typescript API, and working out the kinks of native implementations.
+Number Input improves upon the native `<input type="number">` by providing the ability to customise stepper arrows design, a common React+Typescript API, and working out the kinks of native implementations.

 ![elements](./assets/elements.png)

-### Component API
+## Component API

 #### Props